rtuszik/KoalaKeys/README.md

 A simple tool to create and manage interactive keyboard shortcut cheatsheets.

+> **Demo**: Check out the [live demo](https://rtuszik.github.io/easy-cheatsheets-collection/) to see a small collection of cheatsheets created with this project.

+## Overview

+Easy Cheatsheets helps generate and organize interactive HTML cheatsheets for keyboard shortcuts.
+It's designed for developers, designers, and power users who want to keep their essential shortcuts easily accessible.

 > **Quick Start**: To create a cheatsheet, add a YAML file to the `cheatsheets` directory and run `python src/generate_cheatsheet.py`.
 For detailed YAML formatting instructions, see the [YAML Cheatsheet Specification Guide](yaml_cheatsheet_specification.md).

-## Overview

-Easy Cheatsheets helps you generate and organize interactive HTML cheatsheets for keyboard shortcuts.
-It's designed for developers, designers, and power users who want to keep their essential shortcuts easily accessible.

 ## Features